 Bark can monitor text chats on TikTok on Android and Amazon devices for signs that your child may be communicating with potential predators, and we’re continually working to be able to monitor TikTok on iOS.
-Apple has very strict rules about working with third-party apps, which is why we recommend that a child’s first phone should be an Android — they’re easier to monitor the most popular apps on.
+Parents and guardians can also use Bark to set screen time limits and filter websites that might be inappropriate for their kids.
+Apple has very strict rules about working with third-party apps, which is why we recommend that a child’s first phone should be an Android.

-In addition to looking out for TikTok predators, Bark also monitors texts, chat, email, YouTube, and 24+ social media platforms for signs of cyberbullying, suicidal ideation, adult content, and more.
 Technology changes just as quickly as your kid does, so it’s important to have ongoing conversations about digital citizenship and online safety — that way they’ll be better prepared if they find themselves in a potentially dangerous situation.
-But even the best practices can’t always prevent your child from encountering an online predator.
-Bark will alert you when there’s anything you might need to know about so that you can step in if necessary.
-Sign up today for a free, one-week trial.

 Bark is a comprehensive online safety solution that empowers families to monitor content, manage screen time, and filter websites to help protect their kids online.
 Our mission is to give parents and guardians the tools they need to raise kids in the digital age.